Build and manage assessments in Compliance Manager

 If you assign a role to someone who already has an existing role, the new role assignment you choose will override their existing role.
 In this case, you'll see a confirmation box asking you to confirm the change in role.

-The flyout pane will close and you'll arrive back at your assessment details page.
-A confirmation message at the top will confirm the new role assignment for that assessment.
+The flyout pane closes and you arrive back at your assessment details page.
+A confirmation message at the top confirms the new role assignment for that assessment.

 Steps for removing access